 RChilli offers aliases for the job profile ‘Accountant’ such as Accountant Cashier, Income Tax Accountant, Associate Accountant, Accountant & Office Manager, Tax Accountant, Accountant Administrative, and many more.

 The users can use these aliases to broaden their keyword search to find the right candidate.

 Use Taxonomy for JD Builder

 Currently, RChilli Taxonomy offers 5,50,000+ Job Profiles.
-Users can easily create a job description with the help of related information of job profiles such as abilities, education, work activities, tasks required for a job profile.
+Users can easily create a job description with the help of related information on job profiles such as abilities, education, work activities, and tasks required for a job profile.

 Connecting Job Profile to Skills

 With the help of related skills/job profiles, you can get skills related to a specific job profile and vice versa.